 A mobile application should have a backend process to connect to the product catalog defined for the Square account.
 The backend provides catalog items and services to the mobile device so that the device can show descriptions and unit prices.

-A mobile backend is not required if the mobile application does not display the product catalog in a Square account.
+A mobile backend isn't required if the mobile application doesn't display the product catalog in a Square account.

 Use the following build guides to integrate with the Point of Sale API: